Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2019-06-25-deep-networks-3.md

 One of the most important theoretical problems in deep network approximation theory is to determine why and when deep networks lessen or break the <a href='http://en.wikipedia.org/wiki/Curse_of_dimensionality'>curse of dimensionality</a> for multivariate continuous functions, characterized by the $$\mathcal{O}(\epsilon^{-n})$$ growth of the network size, as the error $$\epsilon\rightarrow0$$.

-In my paper, I use a variant of Sprecher's 1965 version of the theorem, which reads
+In our paper, we use a variant of Sprecher's 1965 version of the theorem, which reads

 $$
 f(x_1,\ldots,x_n) = \sum_{j=0}^{2n}\phi_j\left(\sum_{i=1}^n\lambda_i\psi(x_i+ja)\right),